iivanoo/covid-apps-observer/data/data_us/reports/resources/gov.md.covid19.exposurenotifications___minted150003/report.md

 > I wish I could use both Maryland and Pennsylvania COVID apps because I live in Maryland and work in Pennsylvania.
 But I can only get notifications from one of them.
 I am more likely to get exposed to COVID in PA then MD.
 Other then that it is nice.<br> :date: __2020-12-11 18:19:42__

 > I am not sure whete to get the verification code to use in the app.?.?.?<br> :date: __2020-12-10 04:46:27__

-> Good to know about possible exposure but using bluetooth is almost as bad, please change this?<br> :date: __2020-11-29 16:04:37__